MrRoy09/CloxInterpreter/README.md

 # About

-A simple scripting language designed following the book "Crafting Interpreters" to learn aboout compiler design.
+A simple scripting language designed following the book "Crafting Interpreters" to learn aboout interpreter design.

 # Build